hoangngo1909/hoangngo1909/README.md

-Hi, I'm Hoang Ngo  - aka lazy student with big dream :))  🌱 🔭 I'm passionate about Computer Vison and Embedded System
+Hi, I'm Hoang Ngo  - aka a lazy student with big dream :))  🌱 🔭 I'm passionate about Computer Vison and Embedded System

 🥅 2021 Goals: Working on more AI Projects and have a date with ...